| NEW YORK, Sept 4

 don't like vegetables, which seems oxymoronic.
 I really feel

 strongly that if you're taking on a vegetarian diet, you have to

 4 cups packed mixed baby greens

-2 cups packed assorted micro-greens, which are small, young seedlings
+2 cups packed assorted micro-greens, which are small, young

 2 cups sliced baby beets, cooked and chilled